oxygenxml/dita-media-support/Readme.txt

 Plugin which allows referring to videos, embedded videos and audio resources in the DITA content.
+Using the "iframe" outputclass you can also embed other resources like PDF in DITA topics.

 Media plugin which converts the DITA object element to various HTML 5 structures like <video>, <audio> or <iframe>.